rkotze/rkotze.github.io/_posts/2019-12-18-jwt-apollo-server-graphql.md

 ### Access endpoint with valid tokens

 You have a GraphQL endpoint which returns the logged in user details.
 When the query is made, first get the request (`req`) object from the context which is the third parameter in resolvers functions.
-Check if the `req.user` object is **not** empty to make the database query for the user otherwise throw `AuthenticationError` object.
+Check if the `req.user` object is **not** empty to make the database query for the user, otherwise throw `AuthenticationError` object.

 ```javascript
 const { gql } = require("apollo-server-express");